 A 3L box of Black Box wine serves 20 glasses.
 Compare that to a typical 750 mL bottle, which only serves five.
 Now consider your bar needs...
 As a conservative average, you should estimate about two to three glasses of wine per guest for a two hour reception.
 That means for a 150-person wedding, your bartenders will need to pour 450 glasses of wine.
 In bottles, that's 90 bottles every two hours.
 You'd only need to buy a portion of that in boxed wine — 23 boxes to be exact.

 You'll save a lot when it comes to boxed wine — not just in recycling and effort.
 On average, boxed wine brands, like Black Box, are around 40-percent less expensive than a comparable bottle, without sacrificing any of the quality or taste.
 And not only are boxed wines cheaper, but you're buying less of them than you would bottles.
 It's a win-win for your wedding budget.

 Photo: Courtesy of Black Box Wines

 Life Made Easy

-Not only do boxed wines cost less, they're also easier to use.
+Not only do boxed wines cost less, but they're also easier to use.
 Say goodbye to corkscrews and broken corks.
 This is a service that just needs a little tapping into.
 If you're considering skipping bartenders altogether in favor of pitchers of cocktails and coolers of beer, this is the path for you.
 You can set up a wine station where guests can feel free to pour their own glass.